 Field Description Translation rules ANI If ANI authentication is turned on, the voice translation rule application will attempt to authenticate the customer's phone number (so he does not have to enter a PIN).
-Unfortunately, caller identification (ANI or CLI number) is usually delivered in the "local" format, without the country code, etc., e.g. "021234567."
+Unfortunately, caller identification (ANI or CLI number) is usually delivered in the "local" format, without the country code, etc., e.g.

+"021224567" In this area you need to translate the 021234307.
 In this case, you need to translate the number into a unified format so it will match the ID of the billing account.
-The recommended format is a non-numeric prefix followed by an E164 number. non numeric prena ronowed by an 1910 mainber.
-For example, assuming that the country code is 44, we can apply ANI Translation Rule s/^0/ani44/ to obtain "ani4421234567" as the authorization ID.
+The recommended format is a non-numeric prefix followed by an E164 number.
+For example, assuming that the country code is 44, we can apply ANI Translation Rule $s/^0/ani44/$ to obtain "ani4421234567" as the authorization ID.
 This allows you to manage numbers from different countries (so they will not overlap) and the "ANI" prefix will ensure that these accounts are not confused with the actual phone numbers provisioned for on IP phones.
 Prompts & notifications Play welcome If this option is enabled, the IVR will play the message welcome message to a user once he reaches an access number.
-Language Conf language list is preferred If this check box is selected, the language list defined on this page has a higher preference than the account's preferred language.
+Language Conf language If this check box is selected, the language list defined list is preferred on this page has a higher preference than the - account's preferred language.
 Select This option allows the user to select the language(s) languages to be used for voice prompts.
-Click Select languages to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
-Prompt customization Brand prompts IVR prompts can be customized per access number.
-Specify the directory where the custom prompt files are located.
+00 Click Select languages to open the language selection dialog box and define languages in a specific order and then upon reaching an access number the end user can choose one of these languages Drompt chu user can choose one of these languages. customization Brand prompts IVR prompts can be customized per access number brand prompts Specify the directory where the system prompt files specify the directory where the custom prompt files are located.
 The Media Server will look for the prompts in that folder first and if found - use them.
 Otherwise, it will use default files.
-For example, put customized English prompts under the directory /porta_var/psmsc/custom- files/prompts/brands/my_company/en and specify "my_company" in this field.
-Confirm by pound If this option is enabled, the IVR suggests confirmation of multi-digit input by pressing the '#' key.
-Default prompt timeout, sec The maximum number of seconds the system waits until a user dials a key before playing a prompt.
-By default: 3.
+For example put customized English prompts under the directory /porta_var/psmsc/custom files / promote / brands / my, company / on and specify "my_company" in this field Confirm her If this option is applied the IVD suggests If this option is enabled, the TVK suggests pound $\pi$ Key.

-75.
+Default prompt The maximum number of seconds the system waits

+timeout, sec until a user dials a key before playing a prompt.
+By

+default: 3.

 Time

 announcement

 Announce When user inputs the destination, IVR announces the

 Time maximum call duration allowed to this destination

 and then connects the call.

 Use It is possible to use different tariffs for the

 announcement announcements of maximum call duration allowed

 tariff and the call's rating.

 The first (transparent) tariff should be associated

 with the "ANNOUNCE+DNIS" access code in the

 product's Services and Rating list.

 The second tariff should be associated with an actual

 access code.

 Thus, the user hears the time announced according

 to the first tariff while the call is actually authorized

 and rated according to the second tariff.

 Seconds This option defines the way the seconds portion of

 rounding mode "available time" is announced to a customer:

 • none - there is no rounding, so the time is

 announced including seconds, e.g. "Five

 minutes and 49 seconds."

 • up - the time is rounded up to the nearest

 minute, so 5:49 will be announced as "Six

 minutes."